edgi-govdata-archiving/web-monitoring-ops/kubernetes/README.md

 ## Updating the Cluster

-We use the `kubectl` CLI client to update the cluster with new configurations.
+We use the `kubectl` CLI client to update the resources in the cluster with new configurations.
 You’ll need to configure it on your computer with the address and keys for our cluster.
 Common workflows:

 ### Deploying a New Release